elastic/cloud-on-k8s/hack/reattach-pv/README.md

 ```
 # perform a dry run first
 ./reattach-pv --elasticsearch-manifest elasticsearch.yml --dry-run
-# inspect stdout, and notice a backup of existing volumes has been created in the current directory
 # then, execute again without the dry-run flag
 ./reattach-pv --elasticsearch-manifest elasticsearch.yml
 ```